diegomendezp/Ironhack-lectures-v3/content/module1/Week 1/Day 5/Object Oriented Javascript 1 and 2.md

-# ES5 Prototype Constructor - Have Prototype
+# ES5 Prototype Constructor - Has Prototype